 How to Shop Around for a Mortgage: A Step-By-Step Guide

 If you’re thinking about buying a home in the near future, you’ve likely heard the phrase, “shop around for a mortgage” before.
 But, do you really know what it means to shop around for a home loan?
 If you don’t, you’re not alone.
-This is standard advice, but in practice, it can feel vague and intimidating.
+This is standard advice, but in practice, it can feel vague and intimidating to a first-time homebuyer.
 That’s why we’ve brought you a step-by-step guide to this process.
 Keep reading to learn what shopping around for a mortgage means, why it’s important, and how to do it right.

 What does it mean to shop around for a mortgage?

-While shopping around can feel like extra work at the moment, in the long run, it can help you save money.
+While mortgage shopping around can feel like extra work at the moment, in the long run, it can help you save money.
 Sometimes, it can help you save quite a bit.
 A 2018 study by Freddie Mac found that consumers saved an average of $1,500 when they got an extra quote on their mortgage.
 If they got five quotes, they saved an extra $3,000.
+This is why it’s crucial to speak to multiple lenders.
+Also, you should tell each mortgage broker that you are speaking with different lenders, as this will help you get a more competitive offer.
+A mortgage lender may offer to help cover some of the closing costs, reduce broker fees, or give you a more favorable interest rate to beat their competition.

 How to shop around for a mortgage